Christmas service 2016

 The appropriate death certification and application forms must be inspected and approved by the Crematorium’s Medical Referee.
 Where the applicant wishes to examine the medical certification, then the documentation shall be submitted by 10.00 a.m.
 3 working days before the date of the service.

-The Crematorium Manager & Registrar must be informed if the deceased has died from an infectious disease.
+The Bereavement Service Manager and Registrar must be informed if the deceased has died from an infectious disease.
 An up to date list of infectious diseases is available from the British Medical Association or from the Crematorium’s Medical Referee.

 Funeral Directors are able to make provisional out of hours bookings by accessing a computerised booking system linked to the Crematorium’s diary.
 Details must be confirmed on the next available working day.